alblackt/PXEboot/README.md

 PXE boot learn project

 FreeBSD as sever for diskless boot
-For *NIX OS only.
-For Windows you will need to install another TFTP server:
+(*NIX OS only, for Windows you will need to install another TFTP server)

 How to use: